AI of the future: ‘Generative adversarial networks’ (GANs)

 Semantic manipulation is amazing and frightening at the same time, as shown in this video:

 GANs can be used for tissue analysis to find anomalies like in this paper, where results on optical coherence tomography images of the retina demonstrate that the approach correctly identifies anomalous images, such as images containing retinal fluid or hyperreflective foci.

 5. Music and video generation

 GANs can also generate artificial music and videos.
 Below is an example of a gif a GAN has generated from a still image.

 Drawbacks and ongoing research:

 While the previous GAN-generated images were nearly perfect, the same network generated the images below.
 GANs fail to adapt with 3D objects, miss perspective, and sometimes fail to differentiate how many of a particular attribute should appear in an object.

-GANs are highly unstable, and they require proper design to prevent one network overpowering the other inside a GAN.
-Stabilizing GANs is an ongoing research.
+GANs are highly unstable, and they require the proper design to prevent one network from overpowering the other inside a GAN.
+Stabilizing GANs is ongoing research.
 Facebook’s WassersteinGAN shows promising improvements in GAN stability by using a different loss function.
 In naive terms, we are still not completely into “what GANs can do for us,” as we are still debating “what we can do for GANs” to make them stable.

-But the future of GANs looks bright, and in no time, we could see machine generated code, music, videos, and even essays and blogs.
-However, I can assure you this blogpost wasn’t written by a GAN (or was it?).
+But the future of GANs looks bright, and in no time, we could see machine-generated code, music, videos, and even essays and blogs.
+However, I can assure you this blog post wasn’t written by a GAN (or was it?).